krystyna26/Traveller/README.md

 ---------------
 PRISMA
 ---------------
+Lesson 43.

+HEROKU
+Go to https://dashboard.heroku.com/apps New-> create new app -> choose name and region -> Create app Overview -> search for heroku postgress and provision it. that will create a db.
+Under 'settings' find credentials (d307m4np1mtd2).

+PGADMIN
-Create new db on heroku and way to connect to it by GUI - pgAdmin, install Docker (to use Prisma) and run it
+Create new db on heroku and way to connect to it by GUI - pgAdmin, install Docker (to use Prisma) and run it.

+PRISMA
 from root run: npm install -g prisma@1.12.0

 from prisma-traveller: `prisma init prisma` and follow the steps: